Update! Title change and new chapter revision!

-“My morning pretty much was the worst day of my life,” she said as she shifted her backpack to carry it on one shoulder and grabbed the handle as we stepped down the stairs.
+“My morning pretty much was the worst few hours of my life,” Kaitlyn said as she shifted her backpack to carry it on one shoulder and grabbed the handle as we stepped down the stairs.

-I glanced up to my tall, thickset friend, whose blonde hair was always beautifully set with crunchy curls and whose beautiful blue eyes were the envy of my friendship with her.
-Though she might’ve sometimes been self-conscious of her taller and sturdier—though not fat—build, I felt her far prettier than me any day of the week with my average-Jane brown hair, brown eyes, and five-foot, three-inch, medium build.
+I glanced up to my tall, thickset friend, whose blonde hair was always beautifully set with crunchy curls and whose stunning blue eyes were the envy of my friendship with her.
+Though she might’ve sometimes been self-conscious of her taller and sturdier—though not fat—build, I felt her far prettier than me any day of the week with my average-Jane brown hair, brown eyes, and five-foot three-inch medium build.
 Looking at me, there was nothing special about me… at all.
 My two friends, however, were gorgeous with Kate’s blonde hair and blue eyes, or Amy’s thin frame and red hair.
 But me?
-I was smack dab in the middle of “average girl” category.
+I was smack dab right in the middle of “average girl” category.

 “Yeah, I feel you there,” I responded as we walked across the courtyard to the music rooms.
-“High school is going to suck… majorly.”
+“High school is going to suck… a lot.”

 We arrived to choir class and dropped our bags in the corner, each of us finding a place on the risers.
 Being an alto, I had the unfortunate displeasure of standing next to the guys.
 Fortunately, Kate was right there to support me in my misery.